Cheap Buyers? How To Deal With Low Budget Customers In 6 Steps

 Pushback

-A typical price negotiation tactic commonly employed by cheap customers is to always push back on the first price offered.
+A typical price negotiation tactic commonly employed by cheap customers always pushes back on the first price offered.
 In this instance, salespeople must ask why the price is too much, listen carefully as the buyer explains their objection, and ask permission to understand the issue thoroughly.
-For example, they may say, “I bought a similiar product for atleast half that price before!” and you respond by pivoting your answer to resolve or at least challenge the objection like, “I think the reason you’re still looking for a solution is that because you purchased a product from [competitor] that differs from our product because [x, y, z reasons]”
+For example, they may say, “I bought a similar product for at least half that price before!” and you respond by pivoting your answer to resolve or at least challenge the objection like, “I think the reason you’re still looking for a solution is that because you purchased a product from [competitor] that differs from our product because [x, y, z reasons]”

 Cherrypicking

-In this price negotiation tactic, buyer’s attempt to dismantle bundles to gain concessions and assume that the price will stay the same.
+In this price negotiation tactic, buyers attempt to dismantle bundles to gain concessions and assume that the price will stay the same.
 However, you don’t have to accept changed terms because the buyer changed them.
-Instead, address the issue head-on by stating that you’ll need to review the pricing dependent on the proposed terms.
-This response will make it seem like that their new terms have effectively come out of nowhere and that it’s unlikely to happen, but you will engage in a discussion about appropriate pricing.
+Instead, address the issue head-on by stating that you must review the pricing dependent on the proposed terms.
+This response will make it seem like their new terms have effectively come out of nowhere and that it’s unlikely to happen, but you will engage in a discussion about appropriate pricing.

 How to deal with Low Budget Customers